-- (a) ineligibility to hold any office in any student organization recognized by the University or hold an elected or appointed office at the University; or - (b) ineligibility to represent the University to anyone outside the University community in any way, including participating in the study-abroad program, attending conferences, or participating in intercollegiate competition as a player, manager, or student coach, etc. - 16.
+- a. ineligibility to hold any office in any student organization recognized by the University or hold an elected or appointed office at the University; or - b. ineligibility to represent the University to anyone outside the University community in any way, including participating in the study-abroad program, attending conferences, or participating in intercollegiate competition as a player, manager, or student coach, etc. - 3.
 University Suspension: Separation from the University for a specified minimum period of time, after which the student is eligible to return.
 Eligibility may be contingent upon satisfaction of specific conditions noted at the time of suspension.
-The student is required to vacate the campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Dean of Students or a designee.
-During the suspension period, the student is banned from University property, functions, events, and activities without prior written approval from the Dean of Students or a designee.
+The student is required to vacate the campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Dean of Students (or designee).
+During the suspension period, the student is banned from University property, functions, events, and activities without prior written approval from the Dean of Students (or designee).
 This sanction may be enforced with a trespass action as necessary.
-(This sanction will be noted as a Conduct Suspension on the student's official academic transcript.) - 17.
+(This sanction will be noted as a Conduct Suspension on the student's official academic transcript.) - 4.
 University Expulsion: Permanent separation from the University.
 The student is banned from University property and the student's presence at any University-sponsored activity or event is prohibited.
 This action may be enforced with a trespass action as necessary.
-(This sanction will be noted as a Conduct Expulsion on the student's official academic transcript.)
-(Other Sanctions: Additional or alternative sanctions may be created and designed as deemed appropriate to the offense with the approval of the Dean of Students or a designee.
+(This sanction will be noted as a Conduct Expulsion on the student's official academic transcript.) - 5.
+Other Sanctions: Additional or alternative sanctions may be created and designed as deemed appropriate to the offense with the approval of the Dean of Students (or designee).

-The following sanctions may be imposed upon groups or organizations found to have violated the Code of Student Conduct:
+The following sanctions may be imposed upon groups or organizations found to have violated the Student Code of Conduct:

-- 1. One or more of the sanctions listed above, specifically (a) through (i) and (o) through (q); and/or - 2.
+- 1. One or more of the sanctions listed above, specifically - 2.
+(1) through (9) and (15) through (17); and/or - 3.
 Deactivation, de-recognition, and loss of all privileges (including status as a University registered group/ organization), for a specified period of time.

-The University may implement protective measures following the report of domestic violence, dating violence, sexual assault, and/or stalking, which may include some or all of the following actions: escorts, increased police presence, room changes, orders of protection, etc. For students, sexual assault, domestic violence, dating violence, and stalking are violations of the Student Conduct Code.
+The University may implement protective measures following the report of domestic violence, dating violence, sexual assault, and/or stalking, which may include some or all of the following actions: escorts, increased police presence, room changes, orders of protection, etc. For students, sexual assault, domestic violence, dating violence, and stalking are violations of the Student Conduct of Code.
 Employees who violate this policy will be subject to discipline, up to and including termination of employment.
 Sexual assault, domestic violence, dating violence, and stalking are criminal acts that also may subject the perpetrator to criminal and civil penalties under federal and state law.

-The Title IX Coordinator or a designee will determine whether interim interventions and protective measures should be implemented, and, if so, take steps to implement those protective measures as soon as possible.
+The Senior Associate Dean of Students/Title IX Coordinator (or designee) will determine whether interim interventions and protective measures should be implemented, and, if so, take steps to implement those protective measures as soon as possible.
 Examples of interim protective measures include, but are not limited to, a University order of no contact, residence hall relocation, adjustment of course schedules, a leave of absence, or reassignment to a different supervisor or position.
 These remedies may be applied to one, both, or multiple parties involved.
-Violations of the Title IX Coordinator's directives and/or protective measures will constitute related violations that may lead to additional disciplinary action.
+Violations of the Senior Associate Dean of Students/Title IX Coordinator's (or designee) directives and/ or protective measures will constitute related violations that may lead to additional disciplinary action.
 Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by the University of Indianapolis.